MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/manage-users.md

 # Add or manage users in Dynamics 365 for Sales Professional

+> [!IMPORTANT]
+> This capability is introduced in the Dynamics 365 for Sales Professional app version 9.1.0.0.

 To sign in to Dynamics 365 for Sales Professional, every user in your organization must have a user account.
 Create a user account for each user to give them access to the Sales app.

 When you create a user in the Sales app, you can define a user ID, generate a password, and assign a license and security role in a single step.